scalacenter/library-example/CONTRIBUTING.md

 ## Workflow

 Create your own fork of the repository and work in a local branch based on `master`.
+Binary compatible fixes should be based on the corresponding branch version (e.g., `1.x`).

 ## Code Style